OMG (One man group) Machines is a program that teaches people ways to succeed in the world of online marketing. But is it a scam?

 If you truly want to experience success online, you need to stop looking for answers from products that promise fast results.
 Online marketing is like a business and that takes time to develop.
 What determines success is the will to succeed and proper guidance which shows you what to do.

 OMG Machines is in my opinion not the proper guidance you need to succeed and in truth there are very few places you can count on.
-This is the only one I recommend.
+Wealthy Affiliate is one of the few I recommend (and these 6 other legit affiliate training programs too).

 If you have a personal review on OMG Machines you’d like to share, please leave your comment below!